gutardivo/all-image-generator/README.md

 This generator is a concept because there's 1.5e14981179 possible images in 1920x1080 resolution.

 Since this generates every image possible in this resolution, it will make a perfect image of a monkey studying quantum physics in the middle of the Broadway, NYC.
-Also a every frame of Finding Nemo, but instead of clown fish, it is a goldfish.
+Also every frame of Finding Nemo, but instead of clown fish, it is a goldfish.

 NOTE: This is a concept, maybe one day we can use this with an AI to search for the generated images.